 At Laser Spine Institute we want to help you make an informed decision about your treatment options if you have been diagnosed with a spine condition.
 We hope the following information can help you work with your doctor to develop an effective treatment plan.
 You can always contact our dedicated team with any questions and learn more about how we help patients find relief from neck or back pain.

-Ultrasound therapy is nonsurgical, non-invasive, and can be repeated several times a day.
+Ultrasound therapy is nonsurgical, noninvasive and can be repeated several times a day.
 Ultrasound is administered through a small wand that is applied to the skin above the injury.
 As the sonic waves pass from the wand into the skin, they vibrate through the soft tissues.
-The vibrations cause an increase in heat within the tissue, which increases blood flow, reduces inflammation, and reduces pain.
-The heat produced also can relax tight muscles and improve the ability of soft tissues to stretch.
-This can be especially helpful for compressive pain disorders like sciatica and herniated disc, where the pain is the result of pressure placed on spinal structures and nerves.
+The vibrations cause an increase in heat within the tissue, which increases blood flow and reduces pain.
+The heat produced can also relax tight muscles and improve the ability of soft tissues to stretch.
+This can be especially helpful for compressive pain disorders like sciatica and herniated discs, where the pain is the result of pressure placed on spinal structures and nerves.
 Ultrasound may also serve to increase the spine’s range of motion.

 Some reports suggest that ultrasound may also cause the body to produce more collagen.
 Collagen is the main protein that makes up the body’s ligaments and tendons.
 Some researchers believe that, in helping the body to produce more collagen, ultrasound therapy may accelerate healing of soft tissues.

 Because ultrasound therapy increases blood flow, it should be avoided immediately following an injury.
 Also, the increased blood flow can possibly spread already-present diseases faster than normal throughout the body.

 - Has cancer or if cancer is suspected